VetterJonathan/UncoveringReligiousBias/README.md

 ## Repository Structure

-- `Data/`: Contains graph images, name lists, and Excel tables summarizing various results.
+- `Data/`: Contains graph images, name lists, and tables summarizing various results.
   *(This folder includes its own README with details about the files and structure.)*

 - `Inputs/`: Includes the prompt sets used to generate responses.